-Study this list of personal finance terms to warm up before playing Financial Football.
-By mastering these terms, you will have a better opportunity to answer questions in the game correctly and score.
+Have students study this list of personal finance terms to warm up before playing Financial Football.
+By mastering these terms, students will have a better opportunity to answer questions in the game correctly and score.

 Annual fee: The once-a-year cost of owning a credit card.
 Some credit card providers offer cards with no annual fees.